dj1ch/pico-honeypot/README.md

 ### Install guide
 - download the [code](code.py)
-- copy them onto the pico
+- copy it onto the pico
 - plug the pico into your server
 - set a cronjob to run `minicom -D /dev/ttyACM0` (minicom must be installed, along with user in dialout group)